Keep Work from Interfering with Your Home Life

 The holidays are a time when everyone questions whether they will be able to spend their time at home with their families, or be stuck at the office trying to beat a nasty deadline.
 The increase in mobile technology hasn’t made getting away from work any easier, but it has made it easier to work away from the office.
-Since this constant How can you achieve a precious work/life balance for your workplace duties?
+However, this constant access to work resources may enable your work to encroach upon your personal time.
+How can you achieve a precious work/life balance for your workplace duties?

 It starts by being cognizant of how mobile technology has affected the way that we work.
 Since mobile devices like smartphones, tablets, and laptops now allow us to access important applications on the go, there is more emphasis placed on mobility than ever before.
 Being able to access and accomplish work from outside the office presents all sorts of possibilities, including the ability to go on a business trip without falling behind on your other tasks.
 It’s easy to see the benefit of mobile technology, but is mobile really advantageous for the average worker?

 There are various risks that come from mobile technology--specifically regarding work/life balance.
 According to an Accenture survey, 70% of respondents claim that work tends to invade their home life through technology, whether they like it or not.
 How can the modern business take advantage of the benefits that mobile technology brings, while respecting the sanctity of their employees’ work/life balance?
 We’ll walk you through two of the basics.

 Technology can be a problematic factor as it has a tendency to increase worker stress levels.
 This comes from the fact that, if you’re using technology to always be available, even during your off-hours, you are probably pushing yourself harder than you need to.
 Both the employee and the employer have a responsibility to ensure that availability doesn’t come at the cost of your own sanity.